-A letter will be emailed to the student's Calhoun email address and mailed via certified postal mail to the student's mailing address on file with the College.
+A letter will be emailed to the student's Calhoun email address.
 The letter will include the alleged code of conduct violation(s), a brief description of the alleged behavior, the student's rights and responsibilities, and an invitation to schedule a meeting with the SCA.